03sunf/03sunf.github.io/_posts/2020-07-14-Weird-WSGI-parser-logic.md

 <br/>

 This is the final WSGI environ object `GET X://google.com/ HTTP/0.1337`.
+I guess some Flask module referencing the Flask.request object may have an effect.
 ```
 {
    "wsgi.multiprocess":False,